Swamy-s-Tech-Skills-Academy/student-portal-api/README.md

 6. Create views, serializers, and URLs for the `students` app as needed.

+> 1. [Students endpoints](http://127.0.0.1:8000/students/) - This URL will be used to access the student portal.

 ## Creating the "api" App

 To create the `api` app for managing API-related logic, follow these steps: